contao/docs/docs/dev/reference/dca/list.md

 | route           | Symfony Route Name (`string`)     | {{< version-tag "4.7" >}} The button will redirect to the given Symfony route.                                                               |

 {{% notice "note" %}}
-Since Contao **5.0** you do not have to define any settings for standard operations anymore.
-Instead you can give a list of which operations should be available for your data container.
+{{< version-tag "5.0" >}} You do not have to define any settings for standard operations anymore.
+Instead, you can give a list of which operations should be available for your data container.
 Contao will also check the appropriate [`contao_dc.<data-container>` permission](/framework/security/) for these operations.